 Amenity grassland occupies approximately two thirds of the proposed site.
 The amenity grassland is well maintained and had a short sward.
 Biodiversity in this area was poor.
 Species within the amenity grassland included, creeping buttercup (Ranunculus repens), dandelion (Taraxacum spp.), docks (Rumex spp.), daisy (Bellis perennis), clover (Trifolium repens), plantains (Plantago spp.), thistles (Cirsium vulgare) and nettle (Urtica dioica).
 No flora or fauna of conservation importance were noted in these areas.
-A wintering bird assessment is ongoing to evaluate the importance of this habitat to wintering birds.
-This survey will be completed in March 2022.
+A wintering bird assessment has been carried out and is seen in Appendix III.